Navigating The Deregulated Energy Market And Setting Up Essential Services For Your New Texas Home

 - Hidden fees like TDU delivery charges can surprise newcomers, so learning how to read an Electricity Facts Label (EFL) is critical before signing a contract.

-While having the power to choose encourages lower rates and innovative energy plans, it also means you carry the burden of comparing contracts.
+While having the Power to Choose encourages lower rates and innovative energy plans, it also means you carry the burden of comparing contracts.
 Keep in mind that this open-market rule does not apply everywhere.
 If you are relocating from a regulated municipal area like Austin or San Antonio into a deregulated metro like Dallas or Houston, this might be your very first time evaluating energy rates.
 To build a stronger foundation before you start shopping, review our comprehensive guide on understanding electricity.

 Regulated Vs Deregulated Cities